 Buying a home can be very confusing but is also one of the most expensive purchases you are likely to ever make throughout the course of your life.
 At White River Credit Union, we know how stressful the experience can be, and, through our many member services, we are here to help you through it every step of the way.
-From housing trends to closing costs, it is important to have a knowledgeable lender by your side.
+From housing trends to closing costs and mortgage points, it is important to have a knowledgeable lender by your side.

-One optional aspect of the home buying process is the possibility of investing in mortgage points when you take out a fixed rate mortgage.
+One optional aspect of the home buying process is the possibility of investing in mortgage points when you take out a fixed-rate mortgage.
 Never heard of them?
+Wondering how do mortgage points work?
 Don’t fret.
-We will be giving you all the information you need to fully understand what mortgage points are, how they work, and if they are right for you.
+We will be giving you all the information you need to fully understand what they are, how they work, and if they are right for you.

 What Are Mortgage Points?